thomasernste/h1b_statistics_data_engineering/README.md

 ## Insight Data Engineering Coding Project:

-# Processing H1B Statistics from the US Office of Foreign Labor Certification Performance Data
+# Processing H1B Statistics from the US Department of Labor's Office of Foreign Labor Certification

-This repository contains a project that processes immigration data from the Office of Foreign Labor Certification  (OFLC) Performance Data.
+This repository contains a project that processes performance data from the Office of Foreign Labor Certification  (OFLC), which processes immigration applications.
 The source code, written in Python 3, reads an input .txt file, processes and transforms the data in the file, and generates two output .txt files: one containing statistics for the top occupations among certified H1B applications and a second containing statistics for the top states where certified H1B applicants are working.

 # Input Dataset